giaki3003/hashnode-backup/ckj9fdkxd05n2pzs1g51n2sr6.md

 ## The reasoning behind this approach

 In this overview of State-less/Epoch-less Proof-of-Stake cryptocurrency implementations, my objective ideally is to divide PoS implementations in two big subgroups, this being the first one.
-In fact, while all Proof-of-Stake implementations try and achieve the shift of **work** to on-chain economic value,  a radical difference comes to how their own block primitive is structured; a group of PoS implementations always requires a certain amount of *"Proof-of-Stake-only bytes"* in the block primitive header, which is not **work** related.
+In fact, while all Proof-of-Stake implementations try and achieve the shift of **work** to on-chain economic value,  a radical difference comes to how their own block primitive is structured; a group of PoS implementations always requires a certain amount of *"Proof-of-Stake-only bytes"* in the block primitive header, which are not **work** related.
 Tracing a line here helps us identify such a broad set of different implementations.

 ## A look at the main implementations